-Currently, the MCSO has 23 dispatchers.
-In the year 2007, approximately 335,608 calls came into the dispatch center and were answered by dispatchers.
-Of those calls 64,151 calls were on 911, 379 calls came into the center by way of VOIP.
-MCSO dispatches and gives pre arrival instructions for 9 fire departments, 9 townships, including 2 Metro Huron beaches, neighboring departments, and much more!
+Currently, the MCSO has 54 dispatchers.
+In the year 2014, approximately 400,000 calls came into the dispatch center and were answered by dispatchers.
+MCSO dispatches and gives pre arrival instructions for 11 fire departments, 3 EMS companies, 8 townships, 2 cities, 2 villages and 2 Metro Huron beaches, neighboring departments, and much more!

 If you accidentally call 911 and hear a 911 Operator answering- please do not hang up.
 Explain that you dialed a wrong number.
 A dispatcher may ask you a few questions to determine that there are no problems and you are safe.

 If you do hang up on a dispatcher they will attempt to call you back.
 If there is no answer, it is our policy to send deputies to your location to check on the safety and welfare.

 Hearing impaired citizens can also call 911 through the TDD (Telecommunications Device for the Deaf).
 This devi8ce is interfaced with our 911 centers telephone system and communication is typed from the keyboard to communicate.

 The Sheriff’s Dispatch Center has the ability to receive 911 emergency requests though SMS (Short Messaging Services), also known as cellular phone text messages.

 The Sheriff’s Dispatch Center can receive the SMS text messages from persons messaging anywhere in Macomb County and using Verizon, AT&T, T-Mobile or Sprint cell-phone service providers.